stfc/PSyclone/doc/user_guide/transformations.rst

           halo swaps or global sums will produce an error.
-In such cases it may be possible to re-order the nodes in the Schedule such that the halo swaps or global sums are performed outside the parallel region.
+In such cases it may be possible to re-order the nodes in the Schedule such that the halo swaps or global sums are performed outside the single region.
 The
 	  :ref:`MoveTrans <sec_move_trans>` transformation may be used
           for this.